nganble/Portfolio/README.md

-# myCode
+# Portfolio
-This repo holds code for parallel class
+This repo holds codes for multiple course projects and my research projects.